 Today’s model for World Origami Days 2015 is the Origami Vixen, by Roman Diaz.

 This is the third of his designs I have featured on this blog, the others being the Hippocampus and the North American Cardinal.
-There will be more to come.
+There will be more to come (the advanced origami crane and the inflatable origami pig).
 I like Diaz’s approach to origami.
 His designs have a really good blend of complexity and accurate folding with precise reference points, but at the same time he encourages the folder to make their own changes and interpret the model in their own way.
 Folding sequences are logical and as you work through them you can almost see his thought processes at work when he designed the model.

 I really like this design.
 It’s slightly playful, almost like a caricature – one of those models that just makes you smile.
 It is an intermediate level model, taking about an hour to fold.
 There are a number of steps that ask you to open up the model and sink some layers and points inside, but nothing particularly unorthodox or challenging.
 The Vixen is surprisingly flexible when it comes to paper choice.
 Kami works well here.
 I have folded this out of a 30cm x 30cm (12in x 12in) square of kami coloured on one side.
 I wouldn’t recommend using anything smaller than 24 cm x 24 cm (9.5in x 9.5in).